With its prime position on the banks of the Swan River, enviable climate, and relaxing lifestyle, Perth is packed with appeal.

 Budget tip: Hire a sand board and enjoy endless fun at the nearby Lancelin sand dunes.

-One of Western Australia’s favourite coastal holiday destinations, Busselton has a truck-load of appeal.
-This inviting city is perched on the shores of Geographe Bay and has a series of top-notch attractions to keep you occupied on a weekend getaway.
+One of Western Australia’s favourite coastal holiday destinations, Busselton has a truckload of appeal.
+This inviting city is perched on the shores of Geographe Bay and has a series of top-notch attractions to keep you occupied on a weekend getaway from Perth.

 Best outdoor attraction: Strolling along the 1.8km-long Busselton Jetty is a must.
 Don’t forget to visit the Underwater Observatory at the jetty’s far end.